gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 But: for the `thin` case, it's trivial to see that `DISTINCT` is not needed.

-Back to my first interrogation: why is `DISTINCT` even slow?
+Back to my first question: why is `DISTINCT` even slow?
 Well, looking at the `identities` schema, it has at least two columns of type `JSONB`.
 They store large JSON documents.
 So that's why: `DISTINCT` forces the database to compare all columns of the rows for deduplication, and if some columns are big, this is costly.

 Ok, but a costly operation done on 5 rows should still not take 10s!

-Wel... the order of operations matters.
+Well... the order of operations matters.
 The database essentially does this:

 1. Find all rows (using an index) corresponding to the search criteria due to `WHERE ...`.
 This could be millions of rows.
 2. Deduplicate them due to `DISTINCT`.